sourcehut-mirrors/chawan/doc/mailcap.md

 * `x-needsstyle` forces CSS to be processed for the specific type, even if styling is disabled in the config.
 Only useful when combined with `x-htmloutput`.
+* `x-needsimage` forces images to be displayed for the specific type, even if images are disabled.
 * `needsterminal` hands over control of the terminal to the command while it is running.
 Note: as of now, `needsterminal` does nothing if either `copiousoutput` or `x-htmloutput` is specified.